Internship Openings

 • MERL is seeking highly motivated and qualified interns to work on efficient machine learning techniques.
 The ideal candidates would have significant research experience in federated learning, generative large language models, and efficient/green AI.
 A mature understanding of modern machine learning methods, proficiency with Python, and familiarity with deep learning frameworks are expected.
 Candidates at or beyond the middle of their Ph.D. program are encouraged to apply.
 The expected duration is 3 months long with flexible start dates.

-• Research Areas: Artificial Intelligence
+• Research Area: Artificial Intelligence

 • Host: Toshi Koike-Akino